Skip to main content

 • It may return a synchronous cleanup callback.

-• Classes are not supported as the default export.
+• Extension.js does not support classes as the default export.

 This applies to: